 Check out our 10 Holiday Nutrition Tips below for ways to make your holiday season healthier!

 You’ll be more likely to overeat at dinner if you haven’t eaten all day.
 Opt for a smaller, protein-packed breakfast to hold you over - like a veggie-filled Frittata with toast.

 2 - Practice eating intuitively

-Whether it’s a holiday party, simple dinner at home with the family or a big holiday feast, listen to your body.
-Nothing needs to be off limits, but make eating choices that honor your body, health and taste buds.
+Whether it’s a holiday party, a simple dinner at home with the family or a big holiday feast, listen to your body.
+Nothing needs to be off-limits, but make eating choices that honor your body, health and taste buds.

 3 - Fill up on veggies first